-Two major examinations, evenly spaced throughout the semester, will be given and each will be worth 25% of the final grade.
-The average of a series in-class assignments (group work, discussions, Kahoot quizzes, etc.), and homework will be worth 25% of the final grade.
+Two major examinations, evenly spaced throughout the semester, will be given and each wil lbe worth 50% of the final grade.
+The average of a series of special online and in-class assignments (group work, discussions, Kahoot quizzes, etc.), and WebAssign homework will be worth 25% of the final grade.
 A comprehensive final examination will contribute 25% to the final grade.
-Late work will not be accepted unless prior approval from the instructor.
-There is no penalty for late work, if accepted by the instructor.